GeoArkadeep/Stresslog/README.md

 IN NO EVENT WILL ANY COPYRIGHT HOLDER, OR ANY OTHER PARTY WHO MODIFIES AND/OR CONVEYS THE PROGRAM AS PERMITTED, BE LIABLE TO YOU FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE THE PROGRAM (INCLUDING BUT NOT LIMITED TO LOSS OF DATA OR DATA BEING RENDERED INACCURATE OR LOSSES SUSTAINED BY YOU OR THIRD PARTIES OR A FAILURE OF THE PROGRAM TO OPERATE WITH ANY OTHER PROGRAMS), EVEN IF SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-THE STATEMENTS ABOVE IS IN ADDITION TO THE CONCERNED SECTIONS OF THE AGPL3.0 LICENSE GOVERNING THE PROGRAM.
+THE STATEMENTS ABOVE ARE IN ADDITION TO THE CONCERNED SECTIONS OF THE AGPL3.0 LICENSE GOVERNING THE PROGRAM.